fgeller/serve/README.md

 # serve

-Tiny app to serves files in current directory via HTTP.
+Tiny app to serve the current directory via HTTP.
 Attempts to open the default browser at the served location for Linux and OSX.

 Install via